 If you do not have enough Vitamin D in your diet or enough sunlight, not enough serotonin is made, leading to low mood.

-Negative thoughts and feelings about Winter are common amongst people with SAD.
+Negative thoughts and feelings about Winter are common among people with SAD.

 An article in Psychology Today discusses the psychological consequences of Vitamin D deficiency.

 Homeopathy can be very useful for SAD.
-There are many homeopathic remedies that have SAD symptoms as part of their picture.
+There are many homeopathic remedies that have Seasonal Affective Disorder (SAD) symptoms as part of their picture.

 Self-prescribing is not recommended for SAD that recurs year after year.
 A registered homeopath can piece together all the parts of your health history to find the remedy that matches best.